 The Mamluks conquer northern India

-Around 1100 AD, with the Ghaznavids out of the picture, the Mamluks who had already conquered Iran and what is now Pakistan succeeded in conquering the rest of northern India as well, uniting a rich kingdom that was the center of the Silk Road.
+Around 1100 AD, with the Ghaznavids out of the picture, the Mamluks (who had already conquered Iran and what is now Pakistan) succeeded in conquering the rest of northern India as well.
+They built a rich kingdom that was the center of the Silk Road.

 The Delhi Sultanate gets going

 In 1192 AD, the Muslim general Muhammed Ghor finally captured Delhi from the Rajput kings of India and started a dynasty of rulers which, together with some later dynasties, we call the Delhi Sultanate.

 People called the first rulers of the Delhi Sultanate the Slave Dynasty because the first leaders had been enslaved soldiers, or Mamluks.
 Little by little, many Hindus and Buddhists in northern India decided to convert to Islam, the religion of their conquerors.

 More about Buddhism